 01 · The short versionWhat you need to know.

 Ciela is a desktop application.
-When you connect it to Gmail or Outlook, it reads metadata from your inbox on your computer, classifies it locally, and stores the results in a local encrypted database on your machine.
+When you connect it to Gmail, Outlook, iCloud, Yahoo, or any IMAP provider, it reads metadata from your inbox on your computer, classifies it locally, and stores the results in a local encrypted database on your machine.
 We do not run servers that hold a copy of your mail.
 We do not have user accounts.
 We have no way to identify you.

 Your email stays yours.
 Your computer stays yours.
 We're not in the middle.